JepMik/GCL-Build-Analyse-Tool/README.md

  These lists are of course different, depending on the choice of the desired Program Graph.
 The differences in syntax for the Non- and Deterministic Program Graphs can be seen in book Formal Methods chap.
 2 from *Course 02141 - Computer Science Modelling on DTU*.

-The generation of the Program Graphs, are then processed by a function that translates the list of egdes into the syntax for graphviz, and generate a file called `graph.dot`.
+In order to generate the Program Graphs, it is then processed by a function that translates the list of egdes into the syntax for graphviz, and generate a file called `graph.dot`.
 This file contains the program graph, consider reading *How to interpret program graph results*.

+## Step-Wise Execution
+The step-wise execution shows how the memory changes throughout the execution of the code and its actions and which nodes each execution takes place.

+From the Extended Menu Options, the user can choose to either input variables and arrays themselves or get automated input generated.
+Afterwards the user chooses how many execution steps they want shown.
+This will then initialise the Step-Wise Execution and generate a file called `execution.txt`.
+This file contains the step-wise execution of the program, consider reading *How to interpret the Step-wise Execution*.

 ## How to interpret the outcome of the prettifier
 **The outcome:**

 Is a *"Pretty Printed"* AST, that shows how the arithmetic, boolean or other commands are being treated by the Parser and Lexer.

 *Example:*
 | Input | Outcome | Underlying AST |